 Climbing instruction for individuals and groups

-As a holder of the MLTUK’s SPA (Single Pitch Award) I am able to offer rock climbing and abseiling instruction to individuals and groups.
+As a holder of the MLTUK’s RCI (Rock Climbing Instructor) award, I am able to offer rock climbing and abseiling instruction to individuals and groups.
 I have a particular interest in taking beginners from their first climbing experiences (either on an indoor wall or outside) to the point where they are competent at seconding experienced leaders, and ready to begin leading climbs for themselves.

 My preferred locations for instructing are the Peak District (trad and sport on limestone and gritstone outcrops) and Portland (sport limestone cliffs).
 Indoors, I typically use Rock Solid at Brookes University.